Group Data into Bins module

-Add the Group Data Into Bins module to your experiment in Studio (classic).
-You can find this module in the category Data Transformation, under Scale and Reduce.
+Add the Group Data Into Bins module to your pipeline in the designer.
+You can find this module in the category Data Transformation.

 Connect the dataset that has numerical data to bin.
-Quantization can be applied only to columns containing numeric data.
+Quantization can be applied only to columns that contain numeric data.

 If the dataset contains non-numeric columns, use the Select Columns in Dataset module to select a subset of columns to work with.

 Quantiles: The quantile method assigns values to bins based on percentile ranks.
-Quantiles is also known as equal height binning.
+This method is also known as equal height binning.

-Number of bins: If you are using the Entropy MDL, Quantiles, and Equal Width binning modes, use this option to specify how many bins, or quantiles, that you want to create.
+If you're using the Quantiles and Equal Width binning modes, use the Number of bins option to specify how many bins, or quantiles, you want to create.

 The same binning rule is applied to all applicable columns that you choose.
-Therefore, if you need to bin some columns by using a different method, use a separate instance of Group Data into Bins for each set of columns.
+If you need to bin some columns by using a different method, use a separate instance of the Group Data into Bins module for each set of columns.

-If you choose a column that is not an allowed type, a run-time error is generated.
+If you choose a column that's not an allowed type, a runtime error is generated.
 The module returns an error as soon as it finds any column of a disallowed type.
 If you get an error, review all selected columns.
 The error does not list all invalid columns.

 Inplace: Replaces the original values with the new values in the dataset.

 If you select the Quantiles binning mode, use the Quantile normalization option to determine how values are normalized before sorting into quantiles.
 Note that normalizing values transforms the values but doesn't affect the final number of bins.